 Affirmative defenses are only available in limited cases.
 If you have questions about the possibility of an affirmative defense in your case, the attorneys at Gerald Miller can provide the answers.
 Call our criminal defense lawyer in Richfield right away to schedule your free consultation.

 Unlike a standard defense that negates one of the elements of the underlying crime, an affirmative defense works differently.
 An affirmative defense can defeat a criminal charge outside of the elements of the crime.

 Importantly, an affirmative defense could defeat a criminal prosecution even in cases where the state can demonstrate every element of the crime beyond a reasonable doubt.
-This is an important distinction that an experienced criminal defense attorney in Minnesota will be aware of.
+This is an important distinction that an experienced criminal defense attorney in Richfield will be aware of.
 An acquittal could occur even in cases where a defendant would otherwise be found guilty.

 An affirmative defense requires more evidence than a standard defense.
 In fact, some defenses are effective without a defendant presenting any evidence whatsoever.
 That approach will not work with an affirmative defense.

 Instead, the defendant must offer enough evidence to meet the standard of proof under the law.
 This standard is typically lower than the one the prosecution faces.
 While the state must prove guilt beyond a reasonable doubt, many affirmative defenses only require the defendant to establish proof by a lower standard known as the preponderance of the evidence.